mlange-42/tiny-world/README.md

 The **natural features** in the lower part appear randomly and are replenished when placed by the player.

 * Middle mouse button / mouse wheel: pan and zoom.
-* Space: pause/resume.
+* Space: pause / resume.
-* PageUp/PageDown: speed up / slow down.
+* PageUp / PageDown: speed up / slow down.
 * F11: toggle fullscreen.

 Most UI controls have tooltips.
 Read them carefully!